Prof. Yuli Shan 单钰理

 Climate Change Mitigation and Sustainable Transitions

-is an Associate Professor in Sustainable Transitions at the School of Geography, Earth, and Environmental Sciences, University of Birmingham (UoB).
-Before joining UoB, he worked at the University of Groningen as a research fellow.
+is a Professor in Sustainability at the School of Geography, Earth, and Environmental Sciences, University of Birmingham (UoB).
+He is the Director of UoB-Nanjing Universty Joint Centre for Research and Education in Climate, Environment & Health; a Steering Research Committee Member and Lead of Finance for Sustainability of Birmingham Institute for Sustainability and Climate Action (BISCA).
+Before joining UoB, he worked at the University of Groningen (RUG).
 He got a doctoral degree from the University of East Anglia (2018) and a master’s degree from Fudan University (2014).

 Professional experience